sshchicago/finances/README.md

 This is me moving our previous month's balance into our checking account.
 It's basically a double entry bookkeeping hack that makes our Assets:Checking reflect the correct amount.

+#License TL;DR

+Any code I've written or will write as part of this project is licensed under the MIT license.
+See the LICENSE file for more info.
+Any data we publish is released under the Creative Commons "No Rights Reserved" license.